Click here for a list of things to do around Menasha this summer.

 The city and town of Menasha are centrally located in the Fox River Valley, at the top of Lake Winnebago, approximately 100 miles north of Milwaukee and 30 miles south of Green Bay.
 Located primarily in Winnebago County, part of the city is in Calumet County.

-Downtown Menasha is becoming an artists' community, with several excellent art galleries and unique restaurants.
-Summers feature Art Walks, a weekly farmer's market, parades, community festivals, swimming lessons at the municipal pool, an annual Jazz Fest and other great activites.
+Downtown Menasha has several excellent art galleries and unique restaurants.
+Summers feature Art Walks, a weekly farmer's market, parades, community festivals, swimming lessons at the municipal pool, an annual Jazz Fest and other great activities.
 Winters include an annual outdoor New Year's Eve celebration held downtown in Curtis Reed Square, ice skating at the city ice rink, cross-country skiing, and a winter festival.

 The city's downtown has a landscaped river walk and an 87-slip marina.
 The Trestle Trail, a 1,600-foot long, lighted pedestrian bridge, links downtown Menasha with a Town of Menasha park.
 It is the longest pedestrian bridge in Wisconsin and includes a center pavilion area with seating and several fishing platforms along the way.
 The trail is open year-round and is very popular.

-The Menasha Joint School District has excellent teachers and is committed to teaching international languages at all grade levels, with specific elementary schools immersing their students in German, Japanese, or Spanish.
-Menasha's small-town community, affordable homes, recreational opportunities, beautiful parks, great schools, and award-winning public library make it an ideal place to raise a family.
+Menasha's small-town community, great schools, affordable homes, beautiful parks, and award-winning public library make it an ideal place to raise a family.

-Below: Park to Park Paddlers go through the Little Lake Butte des Morts lock.
-The Trestle Trail over Little Lake Butte des Morts is a great stretch to walk or bike.
+Below: 1) Park to Park Paddlers go through the Little Lake Butte des Morts lock.
+2) The Trestle Trail over Little Lake Butte des Morts is a great stretch to walk or bike.
 3) Menasha is nestled at the top of Lake Winnebago, at the start of the north portion of the Fox River.
 4) The annual Winter Gala features ice sculpting by amateurs and professionals.
-One of the downtown fountains marks the start of Curtis Reed Square.
-And the downtown Menasha Marina is a great success.
+5) One of the downtown fountains marks the start of Curtis Reed Square.
+6) And the downtown Menasha Marina is a great success.